Merger Information Resource Page

 When will the merger be finalized?

-1. Filing of Proxy/Prospectus, with all the details of the merger
+1. Filing of proxy/prospectus, with all the details of the merger

-2. Shareholder Approval, by both stockholder groups (SCZC, FISB)
+2. Shareholder approval, by both stockholder groups (SCZC, FISB)

-3. Regulatory Approval
+3. Regulatory approval

-4. Close of Merger, anticipated in Q4, 2024
+4. Close of merger, October 1, 2024

 Who will be running the combined Bank?